-Hands up, who knew cork was so amazing?!
-Whilst it might conjure up memories of the 1970s for some, over the years it’s been given a fresh facelift and repurposed in such inventive, creative ways that this article is about celebrating the wonder that is cork.
+Hands up, who knew that the material cork was so amazing?!
+Whilst it might conjure up memories of the 1970s for some, over recent years it's been given a fresh facelift and repurposed in such inventive, creative ways.
+This article is about celebrating the wonder that is cork.

-If you’re like us and are totally sold on cork already, let’s take you through some awesome examples of just how you can incorporate it into your home.
+Are you totally sold on cork already?
+Let’s take you through some awesome examples of just how you can incorporate it into your home!

-We are completely in love with this project by nimtim architects who used cork to externally and internally clad the rear extension to a terrace house in South London.
-Not only does the cork complement the existing brickwork on the original house but the pop of pink on the window and door frames brings vitality and freshness to the whole design.
+We are completely in love with this project by nimtim architects!
+They used cork to externally and internally clad the rear extension to a terrace house in South London.
+Not only does the cork complement the existing brickwork on the original house but the pop of pink on the window and door frames brings vitality to the whole design.

 nimtim architects have a brilliant collaborative approach to making projects, and this project was a co-creation with the clients - a graphic designer and photography agent.
 “It’s important for us to create an outcome that everyone could feel a sense of pride and ownership in” - Allie Mackinnon, project runner.

 "The cork offers so much as a building material," Mackinnon said.
-"It ticks all the boxes when it comes to thermal and acoustic performance but is also breathable, free from chemicals, synthetic resins and carcinogenic materials and creates a healthy environment inside the house."
+"It ticks all the boxes when it comes to thermal and acoustic performance.
+But it is also breathable, free from chemicals, synthetic resins and carcinogenic materials and creates a healthy environment inside the house."

 If cladding your home in cork is a step too far, then consider cork as a great material for your flooring.
 It’s durable, easy to clean and easy to maintain and is a VERY budget friendly flooring finish.